jhsu802701/tutorial-docker-stretch/02-use_minimal_image.md

 cat test1.txt # The text "Ruby on Racetracks" should appear.
 ```
 * On your desktop Linux system, go to Menu -> System Tools -> File Manager.
 From your user home directory, go to jhsu802701 -> docker-debian-stretch -> min -> shared.
 Open the test1.txt file, which should contain the text "Ruby on Racetracks".
 * On your desktop Linux system, create the file test2.txt within the shared directory.
-Open this file and give it the content "Rails Tutorial".
+Open this file, give it the content "Rails Tutorial", and then save it.
 * From the /home/winner/shared directory of your Docker container, enter the command "cat test2.txt".
 The text "Rails Tutorial" should appear.

 ## Saving Shared Directory Files